sfzbuilder/sfzpack-Fairlight_IIx/README.md

-# Fairlight IIx for SFZBuilder
+# Fairlight IIx for SFZmaker
 SFZPack of the famous Fairlight IIx Library.
 [Based on this CDDA release.](http://www.pro-rec.com/samplecds.html)

 These are direct recordings from hardware by the same author of the library.